Frequently Asked

 When will I be notified of the admissions decision?

-The Admissions Committee carefully reviews completed files and releases decision through Ravenna on March 15, 2024 after 4 p.m.
+The Admissions Committee carefully reviews completed files and releases decisions through Ravenna on March 21, 2025 at approximately 4 p.m.
 Families must notify the Admissions Office of their decision to accept or decline the offer within one week of receiving the notice.
 Early responses are very helpful and appreciated!

-Pre-kindergarten applicants who receive a wait pool letter in mid-March are considered in the second round of pre-kindergarten decisions, which are released through Ravenna on April 5, 2024.
-Enrollment contracts, with deposit, are due back in the Admissions Office the following week.
+Pre-kindergarten applicants who receive a wait pool letter in mid-March are reconsidered during Round II of the pre-kindergarten admissions process.
+Round II admissions decisions are released through Ravenna on April 4, 2025.
+Enrollment contracts, with the deposit, are due back in the Admissions Office the following week.

 What is the wait pool?